-On those rare occasions when an accommodation request raises a concern, it is important that SSD and faculty work together to assure the rights of the faculty and the student are protected.
+On those rare occasions when an accommodation request raises a concern, it is important that the SARC and faculty work together to assure the rights of the faculty and the student are protected.

 - Faculty members should realize that while civil rights are not negotiable, accommodations certainly are.
-Almost all accommodations requested by the SSD are negotiable.
+Almost all accommodations requested by the SARC are negotiable.

 - Faculty members are content experts and their assistance is sought in determining how best to provide accommodations.

 - No accommodations that prevent the student from learning the essential elements of a course may be granted.
 Faculty members determine essential elements.

 - Students with disabilities do not have to be successful.
 They must be provided with an equal chance of success via accommodations.

 - Faculty members are not obligated to provide accommodation until the student provides them with a current semester Accommodation Memo.

 - Students may refuse their accommodations.
 If they do, they, not the professor, are responsible for the consequences.